ControlEverythingCommunity/AT24HC02C/README.md

 https://www.controleverything.com/content/I2C-Memory?sku=AT24HC02C_I2CMEM

-This Sample code can be used with Raspberry Pi, Arduino, Particle Photon, Beaglebone Black and Onion Omega.
+This Sample code can be used with Raspberry Pi, Arduino, Particle Photon and Beaglebone Black.

 ## Java
 Download and install pi4j library on Raspberry pi.
 Steps to install pi4j are provided at: